Syntomification and crystalline local systems: Perfect complexes up to isogeny on XSyn

-At this point we know the pushforward $\R f_* \mathcal{E}$ is perfect on $\Y^{\Nyg}_{t=0}$ and $\Y^{\Nyg}_{t\neq 0}$.
-To deduce perfectness for $\R f_* \mathcal{E}$ on the entire Nygaard stack, it remains to check derived $t$-completeness (one may conclude by formal gluing with the $t=0$ and $t\neq 0$ strata once we know derived $t$-completeness).
-The pushforward $\R f_* \mathcal{E}$ will still be complete for the Nygaard filtration as one can reduce to Hodge-filtered de Rham cohomology in the smooth proper case by the same method as in \cite{APC} Proposition 5.8.2.
-We then deduce $\R f_* \mathcal{E}$ is perfect on the formal completion along $t$, which is then sufficient to deduce $\R f_* \mathcal{E}$ is perfect via formal gluing when combined with $\R f_* \mathcal{E}|_{t\neq 0}$ being perfect. \end{proof}
+Now we observe that it suffices to check perfectness on the $t=0$ component of $\Y^{\Nyg}$ and derived $t$-completeness.
+One may also use formal gluing for this stratification to make the reduction, by checking perfectness is also preserved for the pushforward $\X^{\Nyg}_{t\neq 0} \simeq \X^{\Prism} \to \Y^{\Nyg}_{t\neq 0} \simeq \Y^{\Prism}$, which is well-known (see \cite[Corollary 5.16]{Zpcrystalline}).
+The pushforward $\R f_* \mathcal{E}$ will still be complete for the Nygaard filtration as one can reduce to the same assertion for Hodge-filtered de Rham cohomology in the smooth proper case by the same method as \cite[Proposition 5.8.2]{APC}.
+The claim for the $t=0$ component is shown in \cite{madapusi2025perfect}, via reduction to the case where $\Y$ is semiperfectoid and then reducing the claim to smooth proper pushforwards of schemes preserving perfect complexes. \end{proof}